collapsed-stacks/startups/questions/3931/agreement-template-for-founder-expenses.md

 - posted by: [Dendi Suhubdy](https://stackexchange.com/users/4264924/dendi-suhubdy) on 2016-03-23
 - score: 0

-<p>I'm a serial entrepreneur and the time I started my first company I really just used excel because simplicity is beautiful.
-In case you want a template this would help <a href="https://drive.google.com/previewtemplate?id=0Ak7JTr_5ZgQBdDFzeWVXSkNaLWhTcEd6dVhhdWIzdXc&amp;mode=public&amp;ddrp=1#" rel="nofollow">https://drive.google.com/previewtemplate?id=0Ak7JTr_5ZgQBdDFzeWVXSkNaLWhTcEd6dVhhdWIzdXc&amp;mode=public&amp;ddrp=1#</a>, or if you are willing to make pro expense tracking try some expense tracking software such as www.xero.com.</p>
+I'm a serial entrepreneur and the time I started my first company I really just used excel because simplicity is beautiful.
+In case you want a template this would help https://drive.google.com/previewtemplate?id=0Ak7JTr_5ZgQBdDFzeWVXSkNaLWhTcEd6dVhhdWIzdXc&mode=public&ddrp=1#, or if you are willing to make pro expense tracking try some expense tracking software such as www.xero.com.